ethereum/consensus-specs/specs/sharding/beacon-chain.md

-# Ethereum 2.0 Phase 1 -- The Beacon Chain with Shards
+# Ethereum 2.0 Sharding -- Beacon Chain changes

 **Notice**: This document is a work-in-progress for researchers and implementers.